liferay/liferay-docs/guidelines/liferay-documentation-tools.markdown

 ### If I re-order sections or chapters, what do I do with their header IDs?

 **IMPORTANT:** Do not change the ID of an existing header.
-You can however, move the header (along with its ID) around within a chapter document or into a different chapter document.
+You can however, move the header (along with its ID) around within an article or into a different article.

 ### If I want to update existing web content and find that its source is missing header IDs, what do I do?